Dhruv2012/Autonomous-Farm-Robot/README.md

 SSH:
 1. Insert the SD Card and connect the ethernet to the board to provide Internet connection.
 2. Power on the board.
-3. On the user machine type the following commands.
+3. On the host machine type the following commands.

    `arp -a`